When companies step out to the global scene, many difficulties arise. SPAM law is one of them.

 To lawfully reach people and businesses with commercial emails you are required to have:

 In lead generation, email address list purchasing is allowed.
+You might want to check the validity of those lists, though.
 Yet, it is your responsibility to make sure that consent was obtained via lawful address collection means.
 E.g. address-harvesting software or lists using such software are strictly forbidden.

 Some organizations are exempt from consent regulation, such as government bodies, registered charities and political parties.
 Nevertheless, the same rules apply to third-party contractors who send out emails on your behalf.